Igors78/Testing-linter/README.md

 ### Usage

-- Navigate to respective folder (Testing Linter), put file you want to lint in 'data' folder (or copy your code into the 'fake.rb' file) and type `bin/main <your-file-name>` or `bin/main fake.rb` in your terminal.
+- Navigate to respective folder (Testing Linter), put the file you want to lint in 'data' folder (or copy your code into the 'fake. rb' file) and type `bin/main <your-file-name>` or `bin/main fake. rb` in your terminal.
 - Result will be shown
 - Follow the instructions above for the live link.